-The education that students receive at the Honors College provides them with the skills to work collaboratively with others to deliver creative solutions to global issues.
+The education that students receive at the Honors College provides them with the skills to work collaboratively with others to deliver creative solutions to issues impacting communities near and far.
 The Honors College also helps students pursue their goals for life after graduation.
 Whether a first-year student exploring potential career directions or a more advanced student looking for research and internship opportunities, our dean for professional development is here to help students identify the best next steps.

 The Honors College also works with the Rutgers Office of Career Exploration and Success (CES), which is committed to assisting students with making connections between their academic experiences and career paths.

-If you have any questions, please contact Andrea Rydel, Assistant Dean for Professional Development and Alumni & Corporate Engagement.
+If you have any questions, please contact Andrea Rydel, Assistant Dean.